TheSnakeFang/fangstastic-blog/content/pages/about.md

 Currently GTM @ Replo.
 Also working on an idea for a pricing model for content creator partnerships with sponsors + auto-email negotiation.

-If you want to chat, come on a podcast, or show me a JS framework that works, contact me at kevinfan@alumni.cmu.edu :rocket:
+If you want to chat, come on a podcast, or show me a JS framework that works, contact me at kevinfan@alumni.cmu.edu 🚀